My blog is reader supported. If you buy via links on my site, I earn a small commission.

 Pros

-Covers ALL health conditions
+Covers ALL conditions

-Handles paid leave, disability, and ADA
+Handles paid leave, disability, ADA

 4.8/5 on Trustpilot